 The IASB has published five new standards on consolidation and joint arrangements: IFRS 10, IFRS 11, IFRS 12, IAS 27 (amendment) and IAS 28 (amendment).
 These standards are effective for annual periods beginning on or after 1 January 2013.
 Earlier application is permitted only if the entire "package" of five standards is adopted at the same time.
 These standards have not yet been endorsed by the EU.
+The Group is currently assessing the impact of the new standards on its consolidated financial statements.
 The main provisions are as follows: